emse-sas/sca_framework/README.rst

 - `SCABox website  <https://github.com/samiBendou/sca_framework/>`_

 Each repository is provided with a technical documentation.
-This website provide general documentation around the side-channel topic and the test-bench
+This website provide general documentation around the SCA topic and the test-bench

 - Tutorials to install the bench, customize it and launch attacks
-- Wiki to get introduced to the remote side-channel attacks and the bench architecture
+- Wiki to get introduced to the remote SCA and the bench architecture

 *This way you can choose to get started with the part you are the most confortable with.*